 Moseley Forum works to improve the area for the benefit of the whole community and covers 9,000 households

 All residents of Moseley are automatically members of the Forum.
-If you are interested in improving Moseley for the benefit of the community, then come to a public meeting or to one of ourwhich are open to the public.
+If you are interested in improving Moseley for the benefit of the community, then come to one of our periodic Public Meetings or to one of ourwhich are open to members of the public.
 To see the Objectives of the Forum click on the link.